-1. The course pack contains lecture notes and is available for purchase at Wharton Reprographics.
+1. The course pack contains lecture notes and is available online.
 The pack was created by Prof. Michael Gibbons during the many years he taught this course.
 We will follow it closely.
-You may purchase it at Wharton Reprographics.

-To assist students who have not yet decided to take the course, the first five chapters of the course pack are posted on the course webCafe page.
+See course schedule below for outline of the chapters we will cover.
+To assist students who have not yet decided to take the course, the first five chapters of the course pack will be posted on the course webCafe page.